Knowledge Management for Contact Centers and Helpdesks: Lessons From the Global 2000

 Objectives of KM initiatives

-Knowledge management systems are typically deployed to achieve specific, measurable goals in one or more of the following areas:
+Knowledge management systems (KMS) are typically deployed to achieve specific, measurable goals in one or more of the following areas:

 - Lower service cost: Knowledge management helps companies lower the cost of customer service by reducing repeat calls, call handling and wrap-up times, and agent training, and by maximizing the ability of Level 1 (L1) agents to solve Improving the performance of L1 agents not only enhances the net efficiency of call center staffs, but also gives companies access to a bigger labor pool, because there is a reduced need to find individuals who have both interpersonal skills and domain knowledge.
 Finally, knowledge management can enable companies to divert a significant amount of traffic to web self-service.
 Improved customer service often produces results in other operational areas.
 For example, a prominent British telecommunications company is now saving over one million pounds per year in reduced handset returns by doing a better job of identifying customers who mistakenly think their phone is broken, when in fact they don’t know how to use it properly.